 MTC is committed to furthering meaningful partnerships with the Tribes of this region and consulting with Tribal governments prior to making decisions, taking actions, or implementing programs that may impact their communities.
-Our work will strive to ensure programs and activities avoid or minimize adverse impacts to cultural and other important Tribal resources.
+We will strive to ensure that MTC's programs and activities avoid or minimize adverse impacts on cultural and other important Tribal resources.